olliecheng/mcpi-scratch/README.md

 * set player position to (`<X>`, `<Y>`, `<Z>`)
 * forward/back/left/right <n> blocks
 * get position x/y/z -> returns `<position along X/Y/Z axis>`

+## Behind the scenes

+Currently, MCPi-Scratch's server app (Python) is a Flask webserver.
+A goal is to eventually shift this to using websockets, which should be faster.